tatianegercina/FinTech/01-Lesson-Plans/07-SQL/2/LessonPlan.md

 * This lesson will build on what students learned in the previous class, and each activity will combine multiple SQL elements.
 Students who are new to SQL may struggle a bit, but many of the concepts are similar to those they have learned previously.

+* SQL views will be a pleasant interlude from some of the heavy SQL lifting done prior; however, it is not crucial and so instructors should feel free to tweak the length and content as they deem appropriate.

 * The TAs should be ready to help students who are confused or who have not imported the data correctly.

 Have your TAs keep track of time with the [Time Tracker](TimeTracker.xlsx).